15 Incredible Festivals in Oaxaca to Experience in 2023

 Cocineras Tradicionales de Oaxaca is a gastronomic event that brings together 50 chefs and over 150 traditional dishes from Oaxaca.
 In addition, there are various sweets, nieves, and ancestral Oaxacan drinks.

-There are soups and stews, tamales filled with various ingredients, and specialty dishes that are typically reserved for special occasions.
+To showcase the food from Oaxaca there are a variety of soups and stews, tamales, and specialty dishes that are typically reserved for special occasions.
 And the stand that caught everyone’s attention was that from San Juan Bautista in which the chefs consistently rotated skewered half pigs over a fire throughout the weekend.

 At the Oaxaca Festival of Traditional Chefs, a stack of tostadas (hard tortillas) of mixed colors sits on a table.
 In front is a bowl of purple corn, showing the various corn used for tortillas in Oaxaca.